 Get to work

 With everything in place, you’re ready to start your business.
 It’s important to remember that even though you are now your own boss, you still need to put in the hours – and probably more than you would if you were working for someone else.
 Keep up normal working routines and stay on top of orders, because the last thing you want is to lose potential customers by not being organised and professional.
-Keep on top of your marketing and ask customers for referrals and testimonials to grow your business.
+Keep on top of your digital marketing and ask customers for referrals and testimonials to grow your business.

 Starting a small business idea is an exciting step in your working life.
 If you have an idea you think will work, but are not sure how to get started, perhaps completing a Business Management course might be a good idea.
-This will give you the background knowledge on how a small business runs, and you can use this knowledge to ensure your business is a success.
+This will give you background knowledge on how a small business runs, and you can use this knowledge to ensure your business is a success.